 Packet Loss Indicator

-The Packet Loss Indicator parameter shall be used to alert the user in a destination end system that one or more Packets have been lost during transmission, as evidenced by a discontinuity in the Packet Sequence Count.
+The Packet Loss Indicator parameter may be used to alert the user in a destination end system that one or more Packets have been lost during transmission, as evidenced by a discontinuity in the Packet Sequence Count.

 NOTE – This is an optional parameter, the presence or absence of which is implementation-specific.
-In some cases, the sending SPP entity has no requirement to keep the counter sequential; that is, Packet Name is used in lieu of a Sequence Count.
+In some cases, the sending SPP entity may use the Packet Name in lieu of a Sequence Counter.

 If Packet Loss Indicators are to be generated by a particular implementation, they shall be declared at design time and be used consistently by all parties involved in the implementation.